Healthy delicious homemade no knead bread recipe with nutritious whole grain! Easy fermentation & home baking tips for best crust & crumb!

 With this super easy no knead bread recipe, anyone (yes ANYONE ) can bake an outrageously delicious, warm, fresh loaf of bread straight from their home oven with almost no work!

 This fool proof homemade bread recipe requires just 1 bowl and 4 ingredients.
 We have included variations of traditional all white flour bread and healthy whole grain bread recipes.
-All we need to do is stirring the ingredients together and then allowing time do the rest of the hard work: developing aromas of fermentation and a beautiful bread crumb structure.
+Just stir all the ingredients together and let time do the hard work: developing aromas of fermentation and a beautiful bread crumb structure.

 Our Dutch Oven no knead bread recipe uses 50% whole grains in the form of whole wheat flour to make a light whole wheat bread that is more nutritious and full of flavor.
 We have used this homemade bread recipe to make spelt bread, olive bread, cheese bread, and more!
 We will provide variations at the end if you want to make 100% white or 100% whole grain bread.